BXING2/natural-language-processing/VisualQuestionAnswering/README.md

 For each question, multiple answers are generated through the beam search decoding algorithms.
 The recall@N here indicates the recall when each question is associated with N candidate answers.
 As N increaes, the recall increases since it becomes likely to generate the target answer when we give more trials.
 Using recall@10 as an example, after finetuning, the model improves from 0.27 to 0.49 if we generate 10 answers for each question.

 ## Decoding
 This section shows two examples of generating answer for the given question based on the image.
+The decoding algorithm used is beam search (number of beams=50).
+For each question, the top 10 most possible answer are kept.

 <img src="figures/image986.png" height="300" />